 Other visa applications considered under the Family migration stream are

 The child (Subclasses 101 and 802) visas must be sponsored by an Australian citizen or permanent resident.
 The Child must be be a natural (biological) child of the Australian parent or an adopted child or step child of the Australian within the meaning of the Migration Act 1958.

 To qualify under this category, some of the basic requirements are that the applicant must be the parent of a child of a Citizen, Permanent Resident or eligible New Zealand Citizen and must satisfy the Balance Of Family Test.
 The applicant’s child must be settled in Australia.
 Parent visa mainly falls within 2 groups.
 Parent visa/ Aged parent visa classes and Contributory parent visa.
 Contributory parent visa were introduced in March 2003 to allow parents willing to make a higher contribution towards future costs.
 Applicants for normal parent visas can expect a long wait before the visa is Granted.
 However applicants under the Contributory parent visas are processed more quickly.
 We have submitted many contributory parent visa applications for our valued clients.
 Our qualified and immigration law expert can review your options to bring your parents to Australia.

-This visa is for aged, single persons who are financially dependent on a close relative in Australia and sponsored by Australia relative who is a Citizen, permanent Resident or Eligible New Zealand Citizen.
+This visa is for those who does not have any close relatives outside Australia and is sponsored by a close relative in Australia who is a Citizen, permanent Resident or Eligible New Zealand Citizen

 Join Over 500,000 Clients Enjoying AIVES AUSTRALIA Services Now